gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-fundamentals.md

 we are not likely to change this data much.

 Now that we've put data in the a buffer we need to tell the attribute how to get data out of it.
+First we need to create a collection of attributes called a Vertex Array Object.

+    var vao = gl.createVertexArray();

+And we need to make that the current vertex array so that all of our attribute settings will apply to that set of attribute state

+    gl.bindVertexArray(vao);

+Now we finally setup the attributes in the vertex array.
 First off we need to turn the attribute on

     gl.enableVertexAttribArray(positionAttributeLocation);